RoboCup-SSL/ssl-refbox/README.md

 7: compile the project: "make"

-8: the run the refbox, go back in the repro root and run ./ssl-refbox in a terminal
+8: to run the refbox, go back in the repro root and run ./ssl-refbox in a terminal